SysAdminHelp/SysAdminHelp.github.io/community.md

 layout: page
 title: Community Hub
 ---
-## Professional IT Career Development Community
+## Work Smarter IT Career Development Community

 This is an amazing discord community I am apart of that has helped me grow as an IT professional.
 I highly encourage my readers join it.